fjakobs/ndoc/README.md

 # Preface

+[ndoc](https://github.com/nodeca/ndoc) is a totally awesome Javascript documentation tool written in Node.js, based on [pdoc](https://github.com/tobie/pdoc).
+[This blog post](http://andrewdupont.net/2008/11/16/pdoc-inline-documentation-for-prototype/) identifies some of the advantages over other Javascript documentation ystems.

-This version of ndoc is extraordinarily modified (hacked? nah...).
-While you could run this through the command line, we don't, and prefer to use the ndoc as a backbone/submodule for a larger build process.
+This fork of ndoc is extraordinarily modified (hacked? nah...).
+While you could run this through the command line, we don't, and prefer to `exec` ndoc as a backbone/submodule for a larger build process.

 The changes here go beyond skins modified in the Jade templates.
 Core modifications include: